How to Choose an Assisted Living Community

 Last updated May 2019

-Our guide also reports the percent of each community’s surveyed residents (or families of residents) who gave it a “recommended” rating (as opposed to “not recommended”) on our surveys of area consumers (we regularly survey Checkbook and Consumer Reports subscribers, plus other randomly selected individuals).
+Our ratings of assisted living facilities report the percent of each community’s surveyed residents (or families of residents) who gave it a “recommended” rating (as opposed to “not recommended”) on our surveys of area consumers (we regularly survey Checkbook and Consumer Reports subscribers, plus other randomly selected individuals).
 Unfortunately, we have so far received a limited numbers of reviews for most assisted living operations in the area.

 Once you’ve identified a handful of prospective communities, call them and ask a lot of questions.
 There’s much at stake, so you need to choose smartly.
 Some require buy-in options, sizeable financial commitments that are typically difficult or impossible to back out of.
 Even if you choose a residence that charges only monthly rent, there are usually a lot of upfront moving costs and a minimum one-year lease.
 “In many ways, it’s like buying a car—there’s the sticker price, but when you finally sign on the dotted line, it has nothing to do with the final amount you’ll pay,” says Susy Elder Murphy, owner of Montgomery County, Maryland, Aging Life Care Management company Debra Levy Eldercare Associates.